q2-micom

 Picking a tradeoff value

 One feature specific to MICOM is the tradeoff between community growth rate and individual taxon growth rates.
 Here, MICOM applies “pressure” to the model to allow growth for as many taxa as possible.
-However, this dual optimization problem results in tug-of-war between high community-level biomass production vs. allowing more taxa to grow.
-The balance between the two is dictated by a tradeoff value which dictates what percentage of the maximal community growth rate must be maintained, which ranges from 0 (no growth enforced) to 1 (enforce maximum community growth).
+However, this dual optimization problem results in tug-of-war between high community-level biomass production vs. allowing individual taxa to grow.
+The balance between the two is dictated by a tradeoff value which dictates what percentage of the maximal community growth rate can be reached, which ranges from 0 (no growth enforced) to 1 (enforce maximum community growth).
+A more detailed description and ecological interpretation of what MICOM does can be found here.

 The truth usually lies in the middle of these extremes, and in our study we found that a tradeoff of 0.5 seemed to correspond best to in vivo replication rates.
 However, the best tradeoff may also depend on your samples, environment, and taxonomic rank used to build the models.
 So it is always a good idea to run a validation step.
 The following command will run the growth simulation with many different tradeoff values and track some key metrics.